Internationalism (politics)

 Internationalism is a political principle that advocates greater political or economic cooperation among states and nations.
 It is associated with other political movements and ideologies, but can also reflect a doctrine, belief system, or movement in itself.

 Supporters of internationalism are known as internationalists and generally believe that humans should unite across national, political, cultural, racial, or class boundaries to advance their common interests, or that governments should cooperate because their mutual long-term interests are of greater importance than their short-term disputes.

-Internationalism has several interpretations and meanings, but is usually characterized by opposition to nationalism and isolationism; support for international institutions, such as the United Nations; and a cosmopolitan outlook that promotes and respects other cultures and customs.
+Internationalism has several interpretations and meanings, but is usually characterized by opposition to ultranationalism and isolationism; support for international institutions such as the United Nations; and a cosmopolitan outlook that promotes and respects other cultures and customs.
+Internationalism, specifically liberal internationalism and multilateralism, has been a central and popular feature of the foreign policy of middle powers like Canada.
+This approach is often referred to as "middle power diplomacy".

 The term is similar to, but distinct from, globalism and cosmopolitanism.